-DAY 14 – CAMP 2 “NIDO DE CÓNDORES” / CAMP 3 “CÓLERA”
+DAY 13: CAMP 2 “NIDO DE CÓNDORES” / CAMP 3″CÓLERA”

-We will wake up early in the morning and dress for our summit attempt.
+Climb from Cólera to the summit and return to Camp 3.
+The Great Day!
+We will wake up early in the morning and dress for our summit attempt of climbing Aconcagua normal route.
 Guides will serve hot drinks and a quick breakfast.
 They will let us know what time to leave our tents so we all rise together and start moving toward the summit.
 This keeps us warm and moving together as a team.
 The climb is gradual as we follow switchbacks for two hours until we reach a small A-frame hut called “Independencia.”
 From here we will traverse across the North Face of Aconcagua until we reach the Canaleta, a low-angle gully that leads us up towards the summit ridge.
 As we ascend the Canaleta, we can look down on the surrounding mountains, which begin to drop away from as we go higher.
 A few hundred meters below the summit, the route traverses east and leads us directly the summit!
 A cross proudly stands on top to mark the summit.
 There is plenty of room for everybody to take personal and group photos.
 It is a time for celebration!
 Time of day and the weather often determine the amount of time we spend on the summit.
-After we’ve all taken photos and absorbed the views, we will begin our descent back to Cólera Camp. eight to twelve hours.
+After we’ve all taken photos are absorbed the views, we will begin our descent back to Cólera Camp. eight to twelve hours.
 (B, PL, D)

-DAY 16 – CAMP 3“CÓLERA”/ PLAZA DE MULAS
+DAY 15: CAMP 3“CÓLERA”/ PLAZA DE MULAS

 We head down to Plaza de Mulas Base Camp.
 We will take our time moving downhill with our climbing equipment and personal gear.
 Porters will carry sleeping tents and human waste.
-Once in Plaza de Mulas, the group will have the rest of the day free to celebrate our climbing experience and enjoy a great meal.
+Once in Plaza de Mulas, the group will have the rest of the day free to celebrate our climbing Aconcagua experience and enjoy a great meal.
 Four hours.
 (B, PL, D)

-DAY 17 – PLAZA DE MULAS / HORCONES / MENDOZA
+DAY 16: PLAZA DE MULAS / HORCONES / MENDOZA

-DAY 18 – MENDOZA
+DAY 17: MENDOZA

 Breakfast.
 End of services.
 (B)